MSc BioroboticsFind a programme

 Throughout the programme students will work towards group projects (20 credits) and a final dissertation (60 credits) related to Biorobotics.

-Visit our programme catalogue for full details of the structure and unit content for our MSc in Biorobotics.
+Visit our programme catalogue for full details of the structure and unit content for our MSc Biorobotics.

 See international equivalent qualifications on the International Office website.